-There is no indication that civil society and media actors are involved in the audit process of Bayelsa State.
-Also, the report of the Auditor-General on the account of the Bayelsa State government for 2022 is not accessible to the public.
-Only the audited financial statement is accessible to citizens electronically and such document does not provide the required comprehensive information that enables civic groups to engage adequately with state actors on use of public resources.
+CS/MEDIA ACTORS MUCH INVOLVED IN THE AUDIT PROCESS There is no indication that civil society and media actors are involved in the audit process of Enugu State, especially because civic actors do not have electronic access to the report of the Auditor-General on the accounts of the Enugu State Government.
+The audited financial statement for the 2023 financial year made available to the public does not contain relevant accountability information that enables civic groups to engage adequately with state actors on use of public resources.

-It is important that civic groups who are mostly affected by audit issues and public finance management gaps can engage with the Office of the Auditor-General and Public Accounts Committee to ensure their opinions and experiences reflect in planning and executing audit functions as well as the oversight role of the State's Parliament.
+Representative of a civil society organization working in Enugu State noted that civic actors are never invited to participate in the audit process whether on activities initiated by the Office of the Auditor-General or the Public Accounts Committee "the state is yet to involve the civil society actors in this process.
+Perhaps, for a wrong perception of the use of the information in the audit report".
+It is important that citizens, civic groups and journalists who are mostly affected by audit issues and public finance management gaps can engage with the Office of the Auditor-General and Public Accounts Committee to ensure their opinions and experiences reflect in planning and executing audit functions as well as the oversight role of the legislature.